airdeploy/airdeploy-docs/docs/api-reference/java.md

 | ingestionUrl    | string | false    | https://ingestion.airdeploy.io/collector?envKey=   | URL for ingestion                                                                                       |
 | logLevel        | string | false    | ERROR                             | set up log level: ERROR, WARN, DEBUG.
 Debug is the most verbose level and includes all Network requests |

-- If `apiKey` is not provided `init` throws FlaggerInitializationException
 - If not provided default arguments values are used and printed to Debug
 - If second(third …) call of `init` happens:
     - If the arguments are the same, `init` method does nothing